-Cons: rough can get hide your disc really well. but that will get better as more people play the course. it has only been open for about a week. some of the fairways are a little rough with the ruts from 4 wheelers that used to travel the property. there are bees located on some of the holes. these will be taken care of. could be a problem with bugs i didn't experience any but might get worse in spring and summer.
+Cons: rough can get hide your disc really well but that is getting better as more people play the course. some of the fairways are a little rough with the ruts from 4 wheelers that used to travel the property. there are bees located on some of the holes. these will be taken care of. could be a problem with bugs i didn't experience any but might get worse in spring and summer.

 Other Thoughts: I almost walked past the tee for 6 and 17 the post is right by the turn almost didn't see it.
 Overall I really like this course.
 I am glad that the Lakeshore Disc Golf Club was able to get Spring Lake township to approve a replacement course location for Rycenga.
 Course will only get better as more people begin to play it.
 I also like the security camera posted on the telephone pole in the parking lot.
 Scorecards are located on the back of the Kiosk sign before hole 1.